 - Breastfeeding infants may be exposed to PFAS since these chemicals have been found in breast milk.
 The benefits of breastfeeding are well known and usually outweigh the potential risks of trace contamination.
 Consult a physician for further information or concerns.

 Ways to reduce PFAS exposure

 Because PFAS are present at low levels in certain foods and the air, water, and soil, it’s unlikely that people can completely eliminate their exposure.
-Individuals can limit their exposure in the following ways:
+Individuals can limit their exposure by reducing use of PFAS-containing consumer products.

 Expanded List of PFAS Exposure Routes

 According to the Environmental Protection Agency, potential pathways of significant PFAS exposure include: